stefanivanovic/CloMu/README.md

-### Running on the default break cancer and leukemia data sets:
+### Running on the default breast cancer and leukemia data sets:

-To train a model on the breast cancer data set or leukemia data set run

-python cancer.py real breast train
+To train a model on the breast cancer data set or leukemia data set run python cancer.py real breast train or python cancer.py real leukemia train

-or

-python cancer.py real leukemia train